National Baptist Convention of America International

-The National Baptist Convention of America International, Inc., (NBCA Intl or NBCA) more commonly known as the National Baptist Convention of America or sometimes the Boyd Convention, is a Christian denomination based in the United States.
-It is a predominantly African-American Baptist denomination, and is headquartered in Louisville, Kentucky.
+The National Baptist Convention of America International, (NBCA Intl or NBCA) more commonly known as the National Baptist Convention of America or sometimes the Boyd Convention, is a Christian denomination based in the United States.
+It is a predominantly African American Baptist denomination, and is headquartered in Louisville, Kentucky.
 The National Baptist Convention of America has members in the United States, Canada, the Caribbean, and Africa.
 The current president of the National Baptist Convention of America is Dr. Samuel C. Tolbert Jr. of Lake Charles, Louisiana.

+Name

+The first name of the denomination was the National Baptist Convention of America; it was later incorporated as the National Baptist Convention of America, Inc. It was sometimes known as the Boyd National Convention.
+The current name of the convention is the National Baptist Convention of America International, which is incorporated as the National Baptist Convention of America International, Inc.

 History

-In 1915, leaders and pastors of the National Baptist Convention, USA, Inc. disputed the ownership and operation of the independently-owned National Baptist Publishing Board in Nashville, Tennessee.
+In 1915, leaders and pastors of the National Baptist Convention, USA disputed the ownership and operation of the independently-owned National Baptist Publishing Board in Nashville, Tennessee.
 The National Baptist Publishing Board was founded and led by Rev. R. H. Boyd out of concern with publishing companies established and led by white Baptists.
 He did not have financial support from the NBC USA and financed it himself using real estate in Texas and assistance from the Southern Baptist Convention.

 The National Baptist Publishing Board fulfilled Boyd's goal of providing black Baptists with religious materials written by other black Baptists, primarily periodicals and Sunday School materials, but also including some books.
 At its beginning, the National Baptist Publishing Board took over responsibility for publishing the National Baptist Magazine and it launched the new Teacher's Monthly in 1897.
 The company started making a profit as early as the first quarter of 1897, when it distributed more than 180,000 copies of published materials.
 The National Baptist Publishing Board became the principal source of religious publications for black Baptists worldwide.

 By 1906, it grew to become the largest African American publishing company in the United States.
 It is credited with being the first publisher of the old songs of Negro slaves, and it produced more than 25 songbooks and hymnals by 1921, including Golden Gems: A Song Book for the Church Choir, the Pew, and Sunday School (1901) and The National Baptist Hymnal (1903).
 Its publications are considered to have played a key role in establishing an African American Baptist religious and racial identity in the United States.